 Despite COVID-19, to apply for educational clearance, the usual requirements remain in place.
 This includes your child’s current provision completing the Education Overseas Supportability (EOS) Form.
 However, due to UK schools being closed, this process may be delayed.
 In some cases, educational clearance will only be issued once all the relevant information has been gathered.
 When the needs of the child are more complex then a panel may be required to meet and discuss the suitability of supporting that child overseas.
-The DCYP has asked it to be noted that it is unlikely that these boards will reconvene until the Autumn term.

 For guidance on obtaining educational clearances please see the government webpage.Back to top

 Supporting Service Children in Education Wales (SSCE Cymru) has provided advice for Service families in Wales.Back to top

 CEAS are continuing to work remotely with reduced staff numbers.
 Therefore, processing educational clearances for overseas postings will be taking longer than usual.